-- ♣ Child Online Protection overview and evolution - Revised Child's Rights Act 2021 - Revised ITU Child Online Protection Guidelines 2020 - ♣ Nigerian localized ITU Child Online Protection Guidelines 2020
+- ♣ Child Online Protection overview and evolution - ♣ Revised Child's Rights Act 2021 - ♣ Revised ITU Child Online Protection Guidelines 2020 - ♣ Nigerian localized ITU Child Online Protection Guidelines 2020 - Keeping Children Safe Online: Advice to parents and caregivers

 To achieve the afore-listed objectives, Aktiva Consulting Limited was engaged by the Management of the Nigerian Communications Commission to plan, coordinate and facilitate the two (2) day workshop.
-The workshop took place on the 6^{th} - 7^{th} for Batch B and 8^{th} - 9^{th} for Batch C. The workshop was attended by both Management and selected members of staff of the Nigerian Communications Commission at Fraser Suites, Abuja.
-The session served as the pilot phase of the workshop.
+The workshop took place on the 17^{th} - 18^{th} for Batch D and 25^{th} - 26^{th} for Batch E. The workshop was attended by both Management and selected members of staff of the Nigerian Communications Commission at Fraser Suites, Abuja.

-Overview of the Workshop Proceedings:
+Overview of the Workshop Proceedings

-The workshop was kick-started by the Head, Internet Governance Unit - Ms. Olatokunboh Oyeleye, and thereafter invited the Lead Consultant to coordinate the proceedings of the workshop.
-An ice-breaker "It's a New World!" was facilitated by the Lead Consultant, Mr. Henry Eyo, the Ice-breaker, drew comparisons between challenges of parenting in the past and today's technological era.
-Upon the completion of the icebreaker, he provided an overview of what the programme will cover during the two (2) day period and also introduced other facilitators, highlighting their experience and the sessions they would handle.
+The workshop was kick-started by the Head, Internet Governance Unit - Dr. Ibiso Kingsley-George and thereafter invited the Lead Consultant to coordinate the proceedings of the workshop.

+An ice-breaker "It's a New World!" was facilitated by the Lead Consultant, Mr. Henry Eyo.
+The Ice-breaker, drew comparisons between challenges of parenting in the past and today's technological era.
+Upon the completion of the icebreaker, he provided an overview of what the programme will cover during the two (2) day period and also introduced other facilitators, highlighting their experiences and the sessions they would handle.